All Episodes

 In other instances, it has everything to do with policy.

-Uh, it has everything to do with holdovers.
+It has everything to do with holdovers.

 Bush wants to come in and unite the country like he did the Republicans and Democrats, Texas.

-This is the kind of thing conservatives do this, Republicans do this all the time.
+This is the kind of thing conservatives do this.

 It never works out because liberals aren't interested in that.

-Liberals are interested in demolishing opponents and uh forever getting rid of them and triumphing on policy at all times.
+Liberals are interested in demolishing opponents and forever getting rid of them and triumphing on policy at all times.

 That's why they live.

-And that's why they covet jobs in Washington and in bureaucracies, because that's where policy is made and affected or subordinated or sabotaged.
+And that's why they covet jobs in Washington and in bureaucracies because that's where policy is made and affected or subordinated or sabotaged.

 The current crisis or controversy over these U.S. attorneys is a great, great example.